s-crypt/IGDB-OpenAPI/README.md

 # Complete and ready for use!
 ### I have validated the responses against the API.
 If you come across any discrepancies, please let me know!
+### However, this is STILL IN BETA.
+Please report any bugs

-You may use this spec however you like, but please credit me somehow as I spent a lot of time on this :)
+You may use this spec however you like, but please credit me somehow as I spent a lot of time on this 😉

 TODO: